renatorpn/renatorpn.github.io/_posts/blog/2023-01-23-freebsd-rootkits-syscalls.md

 date:   2021-12-01 15:21:16 -0300
 tags: freebsd rootkit
 ---

+## DISCLAIMER

+> This is article is still a work in progress and will be updated as soon I get back to this.
+Originally the article was inteded to be a note with my learnings and not public.
+The original article included verbatum wording and examples from the book ***Designing BSD Rootkits: An Introduction by Joseph Kong***.
+I am currently rewriting the article to include my own examples and explanations as I want to avoid plagiarism.

 *System call modules* are KLDs that install a syscall.
 A syscall is the mechanism an application uses to request a service from the OS kernel.

 The system call function implements the syscall.
 The prototype is defined in <sys/sysent.h> as such: